morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ##### `chipset -  Mediatek mt7601u` - N150 - USB 2 - supported in-kernel since Linux kernel 4.2 (2015)

-Note: the mt7601u chipset only supports managed and monitor modes (no AP mode and monitor mode does not support packet injection).
+Note: the mt7601u driver only supports managed and monitor modes (no AP mode and monitor mode does not support packet injection).

 Note: I own one or more adapters based on the mt7601u chipset.
 Feel free to ask questions.